 As an Amazon seller, assessing the quality of your products is one of the most crucial steps in your supply chain.
-Especially if you import your products from a low-cost country such as China, India or Vietnam, you should make sure to perform a thorough quality inspection of your final products before marketing them to your customers.
+Especially if you import your products from China, India or Vietnam, you should make sure to perform a thorough quality inspection of your final products before marketing them to your customers.

 If you fail to conduct a proper quality inspection, you run the risk that your supplier will provide you with inferior products that won’t meet your customers’ expectations which in turn will result in bad reviews, low sales and poor rankings.